therebelrobot/simple-blog-server/docs/ARCHITECTURE.md

 ### Caching

-To optimize the response time of the platform, we use a distributed caching technology such as Redis or Memcached to cache frequently accessed data such as blog posts or user information.
+To optimize the response time of the platform, we can use a distributed caching technology such as Redis or Memcached to cache frequently accessed data such as blog posts or user information.
 This can help to reduce the number of requests made to the database and improve overall response time.

 ### Monitoring